 - Eosinophilic pneumonitis

-- ACE inhibitors may increase the hypoglycemic effects of insulin or other antidiabetic agent.
+- ACE inhibitors may increase the sensitivity to insulin or other antidiabetic agents.

-- ARBs (e.g. losartan, telmisartan): may increase risk of renal failure, diarrhea, hypotension, syncope, and hyperkalemia.
+- ARBs (e.g., losartan, telmisartan): may increase risk of renal failure, diarrhea, hypotension, syncope, and hyperkalemia, and have no indication for concomitant use.
 Monitor renal function closely with ACE inhibitor and ARBs co-administration.

 Formulation (tab, caps, IV)

 Onset / time to peak

 Hypertension alone or in combination with other medications

 HFrEF, diabetic nephropathy, hypertension and LVD after MI

 1.7 hrs in healthy adults